alanaainez/wordle-game/README.md

        -validates the word using the list of words provided -if the 5 letter word is not on the list, then it’s an invalid word

-github url with a list of valid 5 letter words:https://github.com/axlrommel/wordle